EthanSiapno/Luck-Bot/README.md

 * Kick people

 - - - -
-Note to self: Don't forget to run "source (filename).env" before running the bot.py in order to make sure the token is selected.
+__Note__: Don't forget to run "source (filename).env" before running the bot.py in order to make sure the token is selected.